Hyning Oblates

 A Vocation

 Click below to see a video from one of our oblates, Maureen Ryan Craig, an oblate in formation, describing how she sees her vocation as a Bernardine Cistercian oblate.
 Maureen made her first commitment in March 2015 and renewed it for three years in March 2017.
-She will make her final commitment in April 2014.
+She made her final commitment in April 2024.

 Our daily commitment to love God and others is like a refreshing drop of water which nourishes our relationship with the crucified Christ whom we encounter in the midst of this suffering world.